rehierl/node-tree-outliner/1-0-mathematics/1-2-4-relationships.md

 * `(A strictly-related-to B) := (A related-to B) and (A != B)`
 * i.e. `A` is distinct from, but still related to `B`
-* i.e. both sets are unequal and one is a subset of the other
+* i.e. both are unequal and one is a subset of the other
 * i.e. `strictly-related` has no orientation
 * synonymous - `properly-related-to`